the-au-forml-lab/plgroup/awardsSP24.md

 # The Hat-Trick

-In sports, a hat-trick describes 3 positive feats in a single match.
-In PL, a hat-trick is a combination of three spectacular qualities in a single paper (main idea, writing, visuals, evaluation, polished presentation, etc.).
+In sports, a hat-trick describes three positive feats in a single match.
+In PL, a hat-trick is a combination of three spectacular qualities in a single paper (main idea, writing, examples, visuals, evaluation, polished presentation, etc.).
 The winner of the hat-trick is a paper that best captures this quality.